joglomedia/easydock-linux/README.md

 host: mysql ( or redis for Redis )
 ```

-- Config your app SMTP conn (default - no user or pass are required)
+### Config your app SMTP conn (default - no user or pass are required)

 ```bash
 host: mailhog
 port: 1025
 ```

-- Nginx config will expose your project `/public` folder
+- The default Nginx config (app.conf) will expose your project `/public` folder.
+- If your project is using different directory structure, you should adjust the configurations and update the file accordingly.

-- To start your Docker istance:
+### To start your Docker istance

 ```bash
 easydock up
 ```

-- To stop your Docker istance:
+### To stop your Docker istance

 ```bash
 easydock stop
 ```

-- To restart your Docker istance:
+### To restart your Docker istance

 ```bash
 easydock restart
 ```

-- To stop and delete your Docker istance:
+### To stop and delete your Docker istance

 ```bash
 easydock down
 ```

-- To "SSH" into your Docker istance:
+### To "SSH" into your Docker istance

 ```bash
 easydock shell
 ```

-- You can get application info using:
+### You can get application info using

 ```bash
 easydock info
 ```

-- You can reset your Docker istance running:
+### You can reset your Docker istance running

 ```bash
 easydock reset
 ```

-- Everytime you change PHP version into `.env.easydock` file you have to run:
+### Everytime you change PHP version into `.env.easydock` file you have to run:

 ```bash
 easydock reset && easydock build